dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 &#8680; Finally, you are now able to delete the device in heketi entirely

-    heketi-cli device delete $FAILED_DEVICE
+    heketi-cli device delete $FAILED_DEVICE_ID

 &#8680; Check again the volumes topology directly from GlusterFS

     oc rsh $POD_NUMBER_SIX gluster vol info $LARGE_GLUSTER_VOLUME

-You will notice that `Brick3` is now a different mount path, but on the same node.
+You will notice that the brick from `node-6.lab` is now a different mount path, because it was backed by a new device.

-&#8680; Use the following to programmatically determine the new device:
+&#8680; Use the following to programmatically determine the new device heketi used to replace the one you just deleted:

 ~~~~
 NEW_BRICK_DIR=$(echo -n $(oc rsh $POD_NUMBER_SIX gluster vol info $LARGE_GLUSTER_VOLUME | grep $NODE_IP_6) | cut -d ':' -f 3 | tr -d $'\r' )